InterDigitalInc/CompressAI-Vision/docs/source/tutorials/cli_tutorial_7_nb.rst

     6 directories, 7 files

-Importing `mpeg-vcom custom
-datasets <file:///home/sampsa/silo/interdigital/CompressAI-Vision/docs/_build/html/datasets.html>`__
-can be done with ``import-custom`` command.
+Importing mpeg-vcom custom datasets (for more info see Dataset section of the documentation) can be done with ``import-custom`` command.
 For ``sfu-hw-objects-v1`` it also converts on-the-fly the raw YUV images into proper video format:

 .. code:: bash